The Fence (film)

-The Fence (Le Cri des Gardes, lit.
-'The Cry of the Guards') is an 2025 English-language French drama film directed by Claire Denis, written by Denis, Suzanne Lindon and Andrew Litvack, based on Bernard-Marie Koltès's play Black Battles with Dogs.
-It stars Tom Blyth, Mia McKenna-Bruce, Matt Dillon and Isaach De Bankolé.
+The Fence (Le Cri des gardes, lit.
+'The Cry of the Guards') is a 2025 English-language French drama film directed by Claire Denis, co-written with Suzanne Lindon and Andrew Litvack, it is based on Bernard-Marie Koltès's play Black Battles with Dogs.
+It follows Alboury (Isaach de Bankolé), as he tries to uncover the truth about his brother's death at a mining site owned by Horn (Matt Dillon).

-The film had its world premiere in the Special Presentations section of the 2025 Toronto International Film Festival on 10 September 2025.
+The film had its world premiere in the Special Presentations section of the 2025 Toronto International Film Festival on 10 September.
+It was theatrically released in France by Les Films du Losange on 8 April 2026.